godisboy/DRPAN/Pix2pixHD_DRPAN/README.md

 - Prepare your paired image2image translation dataset.

 We use the Cityscapes dataset.
 To train a model on the full dataset, please download it from the [official website](https://www.cityscapes-dataset.com/) (registration required).
-- Train a model:
+- Train the model:
 ```
 python main.py --config configs/cityscapes.yaml --cuda --gpu_ids 0
 ```
-The train results and trained model will be saved to `checkpoints`, you can set the `outf` in config file.
+The train results and trained model will be saved to `checkpoints`, you can set the `outf` in config file to change it.
-- Test a model:
+- Test the model:
 ```
-python test.py --config configs/cityscapes.yaml --checkpoints/generator_epoch_200.pkl--cuda --gpu_ids 0
+python test.py --config configs/cityscapes.yaml --checkpoints/generator_epoch_200.pkl --cuda --gpu_ids 0
 ```
 If you want to test with the trained model of other epochs, please modify `--checkpoints/generator_epoch_other.pkl`.